-The Web interface is the most intuitive way to configure the SVxx41HDIE.
-Offering a Java-based VNC client that can be used to control the host computer from a remote location, as well as support for any industry-standard HTML Web browser.
-You can access the Web interface by opening your Web browser and entering the IP address of the SVxx41HDIE you wish to access/configure.
-The IP address will be either a) the address assigned by your DHCP server as identified in the previous section, or b) 192.168.1.123 if your network uses static IP addressing.
+The Web interface is the most intuitive way to configure the CAB-CONS1716I.
+As it offers a Java-based VNC client that can be used to control the host computer from a remote location, as well as support for any industry-standard HTML Web browser.

+You can access the Web interface by opening your Web browser and entering the IP address of the CABCONS1716I you wish to configure.
+The IP address will be either:

+- a) The address assigned by your DHCP server as identified in the previous section, or - b) 192.168.1.123 if your network uses static IP addressing.